vsrinivas/fuchsia/docs/concepts/kernel/README.md

 # Zircon

-Zircon is the core platform that powers the Fuchsia OS.
+Zircon is the core platform that powers the Fuchsia.
 Zircon is composed of a microkernel (source in [/zircon/kernel](/zircon/kernel) as well as a small set of userspace services, drivers, and libraries (source in [/zircon/system/](/zircon/system) necessary for the system